RailsExample/RailsExample/README.md

 # README

-A problem arises when running Ruby on Windows. </br>
+A problem arises when running the Tutrial on Windows for the first time. </br>
 I came across several solutions to this problem. </br>
 1. Comment out a line in application.js in vendor directory </br>
 2. Edit ExecJS in vendor directory </br>